Gas Exchange vs Water Loss (AQA A Level Biology): Revision Note

 Image showing how sunken stomata protects the escaping water vapour from the external air currents

-• Cacti are well-studied xerophytes usually found in the deserts of USA
+• Cacti are well-studied xerophytes

-• They have several characteristics adaptations
+• They have several characteristics adaptations:

-• Their leaves have become spines that can no longer photosynthesise
+• their leaves have become spines that can no longer photosynthesise

-• Photosynthesis occurs in the green stem which possesses chloroplasts
+• photosynthesis occurs in the green stem which possesses chloroplasts

-• The stem has a thick cuticle and is very large in diameter which allows it to store water
+• the stem is large in diameter which allows it to store water

 Cactus Adaptations, downloadable AS & A Level Biology revision notes